anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Some errors might stem from a connection loss.
-Once established, a connection can be easily reset without the need to reconfigure it anew.
+When the connection breaks, it can be easily reset without the need to reconfigure it anew,
-But all the connection state is gone including prepared statements, current schema, etc.
+but the state including prepared statements is gone.
 ```cpp
 void connectReset(Connection& conn) {
     if (!conn.isOk()) {